Chart Color Schemes

 Employment conditions in Killara demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Killara has a skilled workforce with prominent representation in essential services sectors.
-Its unemployment rate is 2.5%, with an estimated employment growth of 1.1% over the past year (AreaSearch aggregation).
+Killara has a skilled workforce with essential services sectors well represented.
+Its unemployment rate is 2.5%, as per AreaSearch's aggregation of statistical area data.

-As of June 2025884 residents are employed with an unemployment rate of 1.2% below Rest of Vic.'s rate of 3.8%.
-Workforce participation is high at 77.8%, compared to Rest of Vic.'s 57.4%.
-Key employment sectors include health care & social assistance, construction, and public administration & safety, with the latter being particularly notable at 2.1 times the regional average.
-However, agriculture, forestry & fishing is under-represented, with only 0.9% of Killara's workforce compared to Rest of Vic.'s 7.5%.
+As of September 2025906 residents are employed, with an unemployment rate of 1.3% lower than Rest of Vic.'s 3.8%.
+Workforce participation in Killara is high at 77.8%, compared to Rest of Vic.'s 57.4%.
+Employment is concentrated in health care & social assistance, construction, and public administration & safety, with the latter being particularly notable at 2.1 times the regional average.
+However, agriculture, forestry & fishing is under-represented, comprising only 0.9% of Killara's workforce compared to Rest of Vic.'s 7.5%.

 Frequently Asked Questions - Employment